kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

-# Extending the blockdiagram DSL with Composition
+# Extending the blockdiagram DSL with composition support

 **Authors**: